Grammatical case: Hierarchy of cases

 This is, however, only a general tendency.
 Many forms of Central German, such as Colognian and Luxembourgish, have a dative case but lack a genitive.
-In Irish nouns, the nominative and accusative have fallen together, whereas the dative–locative has remained separate in some paradigms; Irish also has genitive and vocative cases.
+In Irish nouns, the nominative and accusative have fallen together, whereas the dative–locative, genitive, and vocative have remained separate.
 In many modern Indo-Aryan languages, the accusative, genitive, and dative have merged to an oblique case, but many of these languages still retain vocative, locative, and ablative cases.
-Old English had an instrumental case, but neither a locative nor a prepositional case.
+Old English had an instrumental case, but not a locative case.